What is the Peer Academic Success Coach Program?

 Peer Academic Success Coaches (PASCs) are student leaders, within the Academic Success and Tutoring Center, who are passionate about helping peers develop the skills necessary to become successful students.
 PASCs build relationships with their peers and coach them on topics such as time management skills, study habits, goals-setting, test-taking skills, and learning styles.
 In addition, PASCs participate in on-going interactive training and development, making them an integral resource to program participants, the ASTC, and Stony Brook University as a whole.

 How does a student get paired with a Peer Academic Success Coach?

 How does a student become a Peer Academic Success Coach?

-We are currently recruiting new Peer Academic Success Coaches.
-Applications are due by Friday, November 21, 2014.
+Applications for the fall 2015 semester will be available in March.
 Please CLICK HERE for more information about applying to be a PASC.